 Toyota Sequoia owners have reported 9 problems related to hatchback/liftgate lock (under the latches/locks/linkage category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota Sequoia based on all problems reported for the Sequoia.

 The contact owns a 2005 Toyota Sequoia sr5.
 The contact stated that the rear hatch back lock could not be opened or locked from the outside or inside of the vehicle.
 The automatic key fob was also inoperable.
 The vehicle was not taken to the dealer.
 The manufacturer was notified who stated that there were no recalls for the vehicle and offered no assistance.
 The failure mileage was 140,000.